-2.6. fMRI data acquisition
+2.6. fMRI Data Acquisition

 The MRI data were acquired on a 3T Siemens Magnetom Trio scanner equipped with a 12-channel head coil.
-At the beginning of a session, a T1-weighted anatomical image was acquired using an MPRAGE sequence with $1 \times 1 \times 1$ mm resolution and the following parameters: inversion time TI = 1100 ms, GRAPPA parallel imaging with acceleration factor PE = 2, acquisition time TA = 6 min and 3 s.
+At the beginning of a session, a T1-weighted anatomical image was acquired using an MPRAGE sequence with $1 \times 1 \times 1$ mm resolution and the following parameters: inversion time TI = 1100 ms, GRAPPA parallel imaging with acceleration factor PE = 2, acquisition time TA = 6 minutes and 3 seconds.
 After acquiring the anatomical scans, two functional imaging runs followed (observational learning and direct-expression tasks).
 The first run contained 362 volumes in the friend group and 380 volumes in the stranger group.
 The scanning started earlier in the stranger group, but the leading volumes were removed from the analysis.
 The second run of scanning contained 184 volumes.
-Each functional volume comprised 47 axial slices (2.3 mm thick, with $2.3 \times 2.3$ mm in-plane resolution and 30% distance factor) that were acquired using a T2\-sensitive gradient echo-planar imaging (EPI) sequence with the following parameters: repetition time TR = 2870 ms, echo time TE = 30 ms, flip angle FA = 90 degrees, field of view FoV = 212 mm, matrix size: $92 \times 92$ , interleaved acquisition order, GRAPPA acceleration factor PA = 2.
+Each functional volume comprised 47 axial slices (2.3 mm thick, with 2.3×2.3 mm in-plane resolution and 30% distance factor) that were acquired using a T2-sensitive gradient echoplanar imaging (EPI) sequence with the following parameters: repetition time TR = 2870 ms, echo time TE = 30 ms, flip angle FA = 90 degrees, field of view FoV = 212 mm, matrix size: 92×92 , interleaved acquisition order, GRAPPA acceleration factor PA = 2.

-2.7. fMRI data preprocessing
+2.7. fMRI Data Preprocessing

-The fMRI data were preprocessed using fMRIPrep 1.4.0 (Esteban et al., 2019a, 2019b), based on Nipype 1.2.0 (Gorgolewski et al., 2011, 2019) and Nilearn 0.5.2 (Abraham et al., 2014).
-We followed the fM-RIPrep preprocessing with smoothing in SPM (SPM 12 v7487, Wellcome Centre for Human Neuroimaging, London, UK).
-At the beginning of the fMRIPrep pipeline, the anatomical images were corrected for intensity non-uniformity with N4BiasFieldCorrection (Tustison et al., 2010), distributed with ANTs 2.2.0 (Avants et al., 2008), and used as an anatomical reference.
+The fMRI data were preprocessed using fMRIPrep 1.4.0 (Esteban, Blair, et al., 2019; Esteban, Markiewicz, et al., 2019), based on Nipype 1.2.0 (Gorgolewski et al., 2011; Gorgolewski et al., 2019) and Nilearn 0.5.2 (Abraham et al., 2014).
+We followed the fMRIprep preprocessing with smoothing in SPM (SPM 12 v7487, Wellcome Centre for Human Neuroimaging, London, UK).
+At the beginning of the fMRIprep pipeline, the anatomical images were corrected for intensity non-uniformity with N4BiasFieldCorrection (Tustison et al., 2010), distributed with ANTs 2.2.0 (Avants et al., 2008), and used as an anatomical reference.
 The anatomical reference was then skull-stripped with antsBrainExtraction (from ANTs) and segmented using fast from FSL 5.0.9 (Zhang et al., 2001).
 Finally, the anatomical images were normalized to the MNI space through nonlinear registration with antsRegistration (ANTs 2.2.0).
 The ICBM 152 Nonlinear Asymmetrical template version 2009c was used (Fonov et al., 2009).